 In addition, review your free credit report(s) yearly and report any anomalies, specifically looking for accounts you didn't open, hard inquiries that you did not know of or approve, and payments you made on time that show up as late.

 Identity Theft occurs when a criminal uses your private information, including Social Security Number and Birthdate, to fraudulently: open a line of credit such as a credit card or loan in your name, make a purchase, sign up for a utility, or gain employment, etc. One of the easiest ways to help prevent Identity Theft is to place a Security Freeze on your credit file with each of the three main Credit Reporting Bureaus and the fourth, smaller bureau, Innovis.
 A Security Freeze is a provision of Federal Law, and as of September 18, 2018, are free of charge.

 When you place a Security Freeze, your credit report is 'frozen' and not available to many financial institutions that require a copy of your credit report before issuing credit or a loan.
-In the State of Iowa, you may be required to pay a small fee (such as $10) to each Bureau to initiate the Security Freeze.
-If you have already been a victim of Identity Theft, fees may be waived.
-Down the road if you legitimately require credit, ask your financial institution which Bureaus they will be using to obtain your credit history, and temporarily lift your Security Freeze at each bureau.
-This temporary lift may incur a small fee (such as $12) to each bureau required.
+Down the road if you legitimately require credit, ask your financial institution which bureaus they will be using to obtain your credit history, and temporarily lift your Security Freeze at each bureau.
 Some credit bureaus offer an online form to easily set-up and manage Security Freezes.